supriya94/spamdetector/README.md

 * A user is suspected to be a spammer if the number of requests sent is greater than half the total number of users.
 This measure can be changed to reflect appropriate spammer behaviour.

 * It is assumed that a user can either accept or reject a friend request.
-If a friend request is accepted, spam can be reported but the spammer is not removed from the users friend list.
+If a friend request is accepted, spam can be reported but the spammer is not removed from the user's friend list.

 * A suspended user is also not removed from other users' friend lists.
 This does not affect the classification of spam.